bausano/manyagents.ai/content/posts/001_swarm.md

 We can interpret `HOPS_TO_GO` as a distance from a controller to the localizers in the area we want to query.
-But since the message propagates like a shock wave, the `HOPS_TO_GO` "distance" is a radius around the control localizer.
+But since the message propagates like a shock wave, the `HOPS_TO_GO` "distance" is a radius around the controllers.
 We therefore combine messages from several controllers and target the intersection of their shock waves with the `UNION` parameter.